fringemonkey89/regex-tutorial/gist-template.md

 -[a-f0-9]{6}|[a-f0-9]{3} the | means that it will be either be 3 or 6 characters

 ### Flags
+In regular expressions we used flags for advcanced searching.
+In the hex code value, we have a multi-line flaf by using the ^ and $ symbols at the beginning and end of the string.
+This allows the expression to cross multi-lines of code without causing it to break.
+- ^#?([a-f0-9]{6}|[a-f0-9]{3})$ here, we are showing that the hex value could be wrapped into multiple lines

 ### Grouping and Capturing